To kip fit and full of energy, it is important to maintain hormonal balance. One of the bothersome hormonal imbalances is estrogen dominance.

 There are different signs and symptoms of high estrogen for men and women.
 The only way to really know what your hormone levels are is to do a hormone test.
 There are three types of hormone test: blood test, saliva test, and urine tests.

 I prefer the DUTCH urine test.
 It helps accurately measure sex hormones.
 The DUTCH test tells us the levels of the 3 different types of estrogen plus how your body is detoxifying the estrogen.

-There are 3 different pathways your body can detoxify estrogen down, one is a healthy pathway while the other two can lead to increased cancer risk, cysts, and fibroids.
+There are 3 different pathways your body can detoxify estrogen down.
+One is a healthy pathway while the other two can lead to increased cancer risk, cysts, and fibroids.

 Knowing how your body detoxifies estrogen helps guide the type of treatment that you do to lower your estrogen levels.

-Estrogen is metabolized by the liver and cleared out of the body through the bowel, if this process is not working optimally it can lead to either high levels of potentially toxic estrogen or reabsorbing estrogen back into circulation.
+Estrogen is metabolized by the liver and cleared out of the body through the bowel.
+If this process is not working optimally it can lead to either high levels of potentially toxic estrogen or reabsorbing estrogen back into circulation.

-The excess estrogen causes many health problems like hormone dysregulation in women and excess body fat in men, the real danger is that the estrogen metabolized through the 4 and 16 pathways increase the risk of cancer, especially breast, ovarian and prostate cancer.
+The excess estrogen causes many health problems like hormone dysregulation in women and excess body fat in men, the real danger is that the estrogen metabolized through the 4 and 16 pathways increases the risk of cancer, especially breast, ovarian and prostate cancer.

 While a healthy gut can help to eliminate excess estrogens from the body, an unhealthy digestive tract which is fuelled by refined carbohydrates, processed foods, gluten, and alcohol can lead to leaky gut and an up-regulation of an enzyme called B-glucuronidase.